ben-manes/gradle-versions-plugin/README.md

 </details>

-It matches exactly the name the entry prints, from a "contributed by a plugin into" line or a "declared in" one—a tool configuration the build declares against directly is rejectable the same way.
-An entry leaves the report when every name it shows is rejected, and an entry that names no configuration is never affected: dependencies declared through `implementation` and its siblings carry no name, so no rejection reaches them, and where such a declaration also backs a named entry, rejection removes the attribution line, never the dependency.
+It matches exactly the name printed on the entry, from a "contributed by a plugin into" line or a "declared in" one—a tool configuration the build declares against directly is rejectable the same way.
+An entry is left out of the report when every name it shows is rejected, and an entry printed with no configuration name is never affected: dependencies declared through `implementation` and its siblings are printed without one, so no rejection applies to them, and where such a declaration also backs a named entry, the rejection removes the attribution line rather than the dependency.

 ###### Choosing between them

 Both filters silence a tooling configuration like the KGP and AGP sets below; prefer `filterConfigurations` there, since it also skips the lookups.
-They part ways when the name an entry shows is not one the task checks (see [The `dependencyUpdates` task](#the-dependencyupdates-task)): a declarable configuration read through a resolvable classpath that extends it, and `implementation` holding a plugin's contribution, both show names `filterConfigurations` never sees. `filterDeclaredConfigurations` matches the name shown, with no side effect on what is checked.
-Buildscript and settings classpath entries ordinarily name no configuration, so neither property affects them; one a plugin contributes is named `classpath` and can be rejected like any other entry.
+The two differ when the name an entry shows is not one the task checks (see [The `dependencyUpdates` task](#the-dependencyupdates-task)): a declarable configuration read through a resolvable classpath that extends it, and `implementation` with a plugin's contribution in it, both show a name that `filterConfigurations` cannot match. `filterDeclaredConfigurations` matches the name shown, with no side effect on what is checked.
+Buildscript and settings classpath entries are ordinarily printed with no configuration name, so neither property affects them; an entry a plugin contributes shows `classpath` and can be rejected like any other entry.

 ###### Kotlin Gradle Plugin